 The process of cultivating mushrooms on straw is really great for doing at home.
 It’s easy, it’s fast, and it can produce high-quality mushrooms.

 The treatment methods we studied for cultivating mushrooms on straw

-- Lime/wood ash
+- Lime and wood ash

-Before getting into the various methods for growing, let’s address the straw.
+Before getting into the various methods for cultivating mushrooms, let’s address the straw.
 The straw should be chopped up.
 Straw in bales is typically 12” long, but an ideal size for us is 2”-3”.
 This way it is finer, it can be packed more tightly, and the mushroom mycelium can access the straw a lot more easily.

 Additionally, it’s important to differentiate between straw and hay.
 Straw does not have developed seed heads present whereas hay does.
 This is important because seeds are very dense in nutrients.
 If you want to use any of the first three treatment methods (lime/wood ash, fermentation, or pasteurization) then you want low nutrient materials.
 The seed heads will lead to contamination in the process.